Inside the Design — The Making of Creating Better Cultures through the Eight Play Personalities - February MLE

 • Utilizing the Eight Play Personalities to create better work cultures that don't rely on fancy office perks or forced fun

 Paul has worked with organizations and associations such as Ronald McDonald House, The British Columbia Lottery Corporation, UXPressia, the Society for Human Resource Management, the Association for Talent Development and Culture Amp.
+HIs work has been featured in the BBC, Harvard Business Review, Association for Talent Development, and People Managing People.

 Despite being Canadian, Paul can name all American Presidents in order.